-I'm a lecturer in the Computer Science Department of University College London.
+I'm a reader in the Computer Science Department of University College London.

 I'm interested in the interplay of computer science, mathematics, and physics for